pingcap/blog/tidb-community-upgrade.md

 1. Active Contributor
     + Must be a Contributor with at least 8 PRs merged to the master branch within 1 year.
-    + To join an SIG, a Contributor needs to contribute more than 8 PRs to the module that the SIG is responsible for within 1 year, so that he/she can get an invitation to join the SIG for targeted learning and contributions.
+    + To join an SIG, a Contributor needs to contribute more than 8 PRs to the module that the SIG is responsible for within 1 year, so that he/she can be invited to join the SIG for targeted learning and contributions.

 2. Reviewer
-    + Must belong to a SIG; has the obligation to Review PRs.
+    + Must belong to a SIG; has the obligation to review PRs.
     + Generated from Active Contributors.
 When an Active Contributor has significant contributions to the module and is nominated by 2 or more Committers, he/she will be invited to be a Reviewer of the module.
+    + Has valid sign-off (approval with Looks Good To Me, or LGTM) for code reviews of the module)

+        > **Note:**
+        >
-    + Has valid sign-off (LGTM) for code reviews of the module (Note: TiDB requires at least 2 LGTMs for each PR to be merged into the development branch).
+        > TiDB requires at least 2 LGTMs for each PR to be merged into the development branch.

 3. Tech Lead
     + The organizer of the SIG; responsible for the day-to-day operations including organizing meetings, answering questions, etc.